BrendanMurnen/chicago-parking-tickets-2017/README.md

 This project does a quick pull of the City of Chicago's 2017 Parking Ticket data, summarized by ward.

 Then uses python to join those features to a GeoJSON Ward map so I can present which wards have the worst proportion of "Paid" tickets, over the respective set of issued tickets for that ward.
-The map was made using [Felt](https://felt.com/about).
+The map was made by dropping the final transformed dataset `ticketing_wards_2017.geoJSON` into [Felt](https://felt.com/about).

 ![Chicago's Top-10 Worst Ticket Collection Wards (2017)](https://github.com/BrendanMurnen/chicago-parking-tickets-2017/assets/47643845/8e620624-ddd4-4a7d-a089-f16c781f7e63)